aws-samples/amazon-documentdb-samples/scenarios/media_metatdata_management/README.md

-# Gaming Leaderboard Sample
+# Media Metadata Management Sample

 ## Overview

-This is an example of an online gaming leaderboard with Amazon DocumentDB.
+This is an example of media metadata management with Amazon DocumentDB.

 **Key design elements**